jasp-stats/jasp-desktop/Docs/development/jasp-building-guide.md

         From \<JASP\>\jasp-required-files\boost_1_71_0 -> \<JASP\>\boost_1_71_0

 	P.S.
 Instead of copying the files it is preferred to generate a symbolic link to the R and boost folder.
-	From the build folder or Jasp root folder in a terminal, type:
+	From the build folder or Jasp root folder in a cmd-prompt, type:
 	\> cd \<JASP\>\build-release-64
 	\> mklink /D R ..\jasp-required-files\R
 	\> cd \<JASP\>